Adaptable designs, resort-style or boutique amenities, community-centric spaces, technology integration, dining options.

 Getting current residents on board with a repositioning project is important for success.

-- Communicate, communicate, communicate with residents.
-Forums include the resident council, small group meetings and larger resident town hall gatherings.
+- Communicate, communicate, communicate.
+Hold forums with the resident council, coordinate small group meetings, and schedule larger town hall gatherings.

-- Focus on the facts about what’s being done and why you’re doing it, and encourage feedback.
+- Focus on the facts about what’s being done and why you’re doing it; encourage feedback.

 - Convey the benefits, including how residents will benefit from the project, how it will help keep occupancy high and help keep the community financially healthy.

 Regulations are one of the biggest risk factors in all development projects.
 They involve zoning, licenses, permits, and state and city approvals.
-States including Maryland, Florida, California and North Carolina have very challenging regulatory hurdles.
+Some states have very challenging regulatory hurdles.
 On the positive side, an experienced project team can provide a barrier to entry for other competition.
 It’s important to choose a development company with experience and expertise in navigating regulations specific to senior living, as those regulations can significantly affect a project’s timeline and costs.

 Balancing the partnership